As Facebook, Instagram and WhatsApp go down, here's what we know about the social media outage so far

 Users logging on to the app or trying to access its desktop platform have been met with a loading screen, continuous ‘connecting’ status bar at the top of their screen.

-The clock displaying next to messages on WhatsApp was also reportedly seen by thousands of users, with the clock indicating that messages are still sending rather than having already sent.
+The clock displaying next to messages on WhatsApp was also reportedly seen by thousands of users, with the clock indicating that messages are still sending and awaiting a more stable connection to go through.

+Users will typically only see the clock appear when having trouble with their own local connection, but thousands have been met with the clock icon and connectivity issues on the platform over the course of Monday evening.

+WhatsApp took to Twitter to address the connectivity issues, writing at 5.16pm: "We’re aware that some people are experiencing issues with WhatsApp at the moment.

 Why are Facebook, Instagram and WhatsApp down?